rappetteluca/Constraint-Satisfaction-Problems/README.md

 ## How to build the software

 Add this project to any Java IDE, it will automatically compile.
+If this does not work 'javac *' can be used.

 ## How to use the software

-Execute the command '<java Solve x y>' on a command line in the directory, or run from the IDE with runtime arguments.
+Execute the command 'java Solve x y' on a command line in the directory, or run from the IDE with runtime arguments.

 _Valid Arguments:_

--The first arg is required, x is the crossword puzzle file with extension included.
+- The first arg is required, x is the crossword puzzle file with extension included.
--The second arg is required y is the dictionary file with extension included.
+- The second arg is required y is the dictionary file with extension included.
--File formats are described in _README2.pdf_
+- File formats are described in _README2.pdf_.

 ## How the software was tested